netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/installation.md

 - 15GiB of memory
 - Cloud services are ephemeral

-Requirements for non-production Dependencies helm chart:
+The requirements for the non-production Dependencies helm chart:
 - 8 CPU cores
 - 14GiB of memory
 - 160GiB for PVCs (SSD)